SpiNNakerManchester/SpiNNakerManchester.github.io/2016.001.AnotherFineProductFromTheNonsenseFactory/spinnaker_graph_pages/SpiNNakerGraphFrontEndDeveloperInstall.md

 1. You will see the system go through a series of processes from partitioning, to placement, to routing and finally to loading and running.
 If you get the output above, you have successfully installed your system.

+# Helpful documents

+Depending upon what the developer is planning to work on, one or more pages covered in [Developer tutorial](../common_pages/developer_tutorial.html) may be usful to read.

 # <a name="Trouble"></a> Troubleshooting

 1. If you experience the error: